Angeline Gunathilake

-Angelina Rachel de Lanerolle (ඇන්ජලීන් ගුණතිලක; 23 December 1939 – 29 March 2019), popularly known as Angeline Gunathilake or Anjalin Gunathilaka, was a Sri Lankan singer, primarily working as a playback singer in Sinhala film industry.
+Angeline Rachel de Lanerolle (ඇන්ජලීන් ගුණතිලක; 23 December 1939 – 29 March 2019), popularly known as Angeline Gunathilake, was a Sri Lankan singer, primarily working as a playback singer in Sinhala film industry.
 Considered the Silver bell of Sinhala cinema, Gunathilaka worked on over 5000 playback songs in a musical career that spanned nearly six decades.
 She was an A-grade singer who graduated from Sri Lanka Broadcasting Corporation.

 She died at the age of 79 while receiving treatment at National Hospital of Sri Lanka, Colombo.

 Personal life

 Angeline Gunathilaka was born on 23 December 1939 in Matara district, the seventh of ten siblings.
 She went to St. Mary's Convent Matara for primary education.
 Her father worked at the Department of Railways.
 Due to her father's employers transferring him, the family moved to Colombo at the age of 8.
 She then attended St. Thomas' College, Kotte for secondary education.

 She married Leslie Gunathilaka on 29 March 1966.
 The couple has 2 daughters.
 Her grandson, Imal Jude Malwattege, pursued a career in music.

 On 29 March 2019, Gunathilaka died while receiving treatment at the National Hospital, Colombo.
 Her final rites were held at the General Cemetery Borella on Tuesday, April 2 at 4 p.m.